phenomecentre/peakPantheR/README.md

       - process `multiple` compounds in `multiple` files in `parallel`, store results in a `single` object

 `peakPantheR` can process LC/MS data files in *NetCDF*, *mzML*/*mzXML* and *mzData* format as data import is achieved using Bioconductor’s [`mzR`](https://bioconductor.org/packages/3.10/mzR) package.

+The reference versions of `peakPantheR` is available on the corresponding Bioconductor page ([release](https://bioconductor.org/packages/release/bioc/html/peakPantheR.html) or [dev](https://bioconductor.org/packages/devel/bioc/html/peakPantheR.html) version).

+Active development and issue tracking take place on the [github page](https://github.com/phenomecentre/peakPantheR), while an overview of the package, vignettes and documentation are available on the [supporting website](https://phenomecentre.github.io/peakPantheR.github.io/).

 ## Installation